Review: Think Tank Logistics Manager 30. The Best Roller Bag

-Sometimes it’s the most boring thing you buy, which ends up giving you the most satisfaction.
+Sometimes it’s the most boring thing you buy, which gives you the most satisfaction.

 The Think Tank Logistics Manager 30 is one of those boring things.